Construction workers are susceptible to work-related accidents and injuries. What are the most common risks?

 Many injuries at construction sites are caused because the workers fail to use proper protective gear.
-To protect oneself from electrocution and other similar risks, workers must wear safety glasses, safety footwear, gloves, ear plugs, and other protective gear.
+To protect themselves from electrocution and other similar risks, workers must wear safety glasses, safety footwear, gloves, earplugs, and other protective gear.
 It is the duty of the employer to provide their workers with all the safety equipment and train them on its proper use.

 Repetitive Motion Injuries

-Construction workers have to repeat the same actions for extended periods of time, and this makes them susceptible to repetitive motion injuries.
+Construction workers have to repeat the same actions for extended periods of time, making them susceptible to repetitive motion injuries.
 Trigger finger and back injuries are common repetitive motion injuries suffered by construction workers.

-Construction workers are also exposed to chemicals such as silica dust and to other hazards such as loud noise.
+Construction workers are also exposed to silica dust and other hazards such as loud noise.
 These hazards can cause occupational diseases such as hearing loss.
 Most of these injuries and diseases can be prevented by the use of proper protective gear.

 Workers injured on construction sites are entitled to benefits under the Missouri workers’ compensation program.
-The worker should immediately report the injury to the supervisor or employer, who will then make medical treatment available.
+The worker should immediately report the injury to the supervisor or employer, making medical treatment available.
 The injured worker is also eligible for wage loss benefits for the time period that the worker is unable to return to work.
-If you are finding it hard to navigate the system, consult with The Law Office of James M. Hoffmann at (314) 361-4300.
+If you find it hard to navigate the system, consult with The Law Office of James M. Hoffmann at (314) 361-4300.